Jesus asked, “Who is my mother? Who are my brothers?” (Matthew 12:48, NLT)

 What is the question I hear you ask!
 “Why don’t you fellowship with our people?

 Aha!
 In this day and age?
 Seriously!
 Super Awkward – I was so stunned and speechless.
 I thought to myself “Who are my peeps?
-And I immediately realize that I do not have the time and patience to give a proper answer, I simply nod my head, smile and move on.
+And I immediately realize that I do not have the time and patience to give a proper answer, I simply nod my head, smiled and moved on.

 Don’t ever let people define you or put you in a box.
 Who are my peeps?
 What do they look like?
 Where do they live?
 Even in the body of Christ there is disunity.
 This shouldn’t be so.
 We are one in Christ.
 (1 Corinthians 12:27)